sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 int foo;
 ```

 This variable occupies some memory.
-On a PowerPC, it occupies four bytes of memory (because an int is four bytes wide).
+On modern architectures, it occupies four bytes of memory (because an int is four bytes wide).

 Now let’s declare another variable.